Why an emergence package?

 Medication.

 If you are using medication and you are not on an automatic delivery which is on a shorter term than needed then ask your pharmacy for an extra package.
 At the moment medication delivery in The Netherlands is not to good so Dutch people are getting it in Germany or Belgium which puts Belgian reserves under pressure as well.
 Or if you know your medicine order it online but be very careful with that as you don't know the supplier!
-It can't hurt to have the standard painkillers and diarrhea stoppers (as water and food may become a problem) etc in stock, they last long.
+Recently internet suppliers of medication got arrested here in The Netherlands because of people having died likely traceable to these characters.

 Subject menu